Special Programs

 Learning Communities

-Learning Communities are designed to promote student success through integrated learning.
-In a learning community, students enroll together in two or more classes that are linked or clustered.
-Typically, these courses share an interdisciplinary theme.
-Instructors in learning communities collaborate on teaching these courses by structuring assignments, activities, and assessments in ways that improve student understanding of various subject areas.
+Learning Communities are designed to promote student success through integrated and collaborative learning.
+In a learning community, students enroll together in two or more linked courses, which typically share an interdisciplinary theme.
+Faculty teaching these courses work collaboratively to align assignments, activities, and assessments, helping students make meaningful connections across subject areas.

 For additional information, please contact the Learning Communities office at (408) 288-3752.